I don’t mean creatively paralyzed (though perhaps that, too). I mean literally paralyzed.

 True resilience involves not just recovery, but bouncing back stronger than before.
 It means embracing your experiences and using whatever they are to create and grow.
 Nothing exercises our capacity to do just that more than improv.
 Check it out—I’m sure there’s an improv company near you!

-Join Kat Koppett in November in West Palm Beach for ATD's TalentNext: Building an Engaged Workforce.
+Join Kat Koppett in November in Seattle for ATD's TalentNext: Creating a Competitive Advantage Through Workplace Culture.